gestaltrevision/OCTA_toolbox/TO_DO_OCTA.md

 ## ADDITIONAL PATTERNS / PATTERN FEATURES

+## do

+* make clear in documentation that top->bottom left-> right is standard in OCTA
+* add in documentation:
+  * replace value (of one feature of an element): arguments = element_id and new_value (feature_dimension could be an additional argument OR could be part of the name of the function, like replace_color)
+  * transparent background color? (also png?)
+  * image: externe png/jpg inladen

-### important
+### think about

+* naming RepeaterPattern / Duplicate functions: Duplicate/Repeat/Replicate/Iterate/Alternate/...?

+* clarify use of the word "pattern":

+  * set of values to create ordering with (pattern argument)
+  * resulting ordering (RepeaterPattern, SymmetryPattern, etc.)

 * structural change: all grid patterns in same file:

   * add the possibility to switch between patterns e.g.: stimulus.colors.pattern = RepeatAcrossColumns (instead of eg MirrorAcrossRows)
-* make clear in documentation that top->bottom left-> right is standard in OCTA
-* naming RepeaterPattern / Duplicate functions: Duplicate/Repeat/Replicate/Iterate/Alternate/...?

-### very nice

 * extend function for BasicPattern:
   BasicPattern([1,2,3]) and BasicPattern([4,5,6]) --> BasicPattern([1,2,3,4,5,6])